FARM3R8OY/HexaphobUS/Code/setup.md

 [//]: # (------------------------------------------------)

 This setup procedure is provided for people who wish to know the details about key management for signed commits and integration with Git and an IDE of their choice.
-Personally, we chose VSCodium for Windows 10 and Debian 9 (Raspberry Pi 3+) as our IDE, and GnuPG as our key management system.
+Personally, we chose VSCodium for Windows 10 and Debian 9 (Raspberry Pi 3+) as our IDE, with the Arduino IDE as a dependency, and GnuPG as our key management system.

 Notes:
 - Git integration might be easier with GitHub Desktop or GitKraken.
 To be explored.